docker/docs/datacenter/dtr/2.3/guides/admin/install/index.md

 By default the install command runs in interactive mode and prompts for additional information like:

-* UCP url: the url clients use to reach UCP
+* UCP url: the URL clients use to reach UCP
 * UCP username and password: administrator credentials for UCP

 You can also provide this information to the installer command so that it